 Subscribe to Local Features RSS feed

-The Hawaii County Police Department is asking for the public’s help in processing court bench warrants.
+The Hawaii Police Department is asking for the public’s help in processing court bench warrants.

 A koa tree is seen.
 Angy Chesler/Community Contributor

 Active shooter presentation planned